jyasskin/advent-of-code/2019/README.md

 OMG, so much time trying to optimize the simulation, not realizing that each axis was independent and so could be simulated to it repeat point independently.

+## Day 13

+Part 1: 6:40 min; Part 2 took longer.

+I thought maybe I could just play the game manually, but there were a lot of blocks, so I had to teach the program to play for me.

 ## Day 17

 Part 1: 00:44:27 rank 1307; Part 2: 01:08:29 rank 305